OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 ***Best Practice:*** Most OpenACC compilers will accept only the `parallel loop` directive on the `j` loops and detect for themselves that the `i` loop can also be parallelized without needing the `loop` directives on the `i` loops.
-By placing a `loop` directive on each loop that I know can be parallelized the programmer ensures that the compiler will understand that the loop is safe the parallelize.
+By placing a `loop` directive on each loop that can be parallelized, the programmer ensures that the compiler will understand that the loop is safe the parallelize.
 When used within a `parallel` region, the `loop` directive asserts that the loop iterations are independent of each other and are safe the parallelize and should be used to provide the compiler as much